Zachary-Pearce/Pomegranate/src/ALU/README.md

 We consider fundamental operations as those functions that require no extra logic except the simple machine required to perform it, for example multipliers require both a simple machine to perform the multiplication and a way to deal with the extra bits that we may not be able to store as the output width will be the sum of the input widths.

-These fundamental operations were chosen because they are common and can be used to implement more complex functions, especially for arithmetic, for example multiplication can be implemented through repeated addition.
+These fundamental operations were chosen because they are common and can be used to implement more complex functions.

 > [!NOTE]
 > Simple machines are standard designs that are often put together to form a larger system.
 For example, an ALU in modern CPUs is made of simple machines that each perform one kind of arithmetic.